Sonia Levitin

-Sonia Wolff Levitin (born August 18, 1934) is a German-American novelist, artist, producer.
+Sonia Wolff Levitin (born August 18, 1934) is a German-American novelist, artist, and producer.
 Levitin, a Holocaust survivor, has written over forty novels and picture books for young adults and children, as well as several theatrical plays and published essays on various topics for adults.

 Her book Incident at Loring Groves (1988) won an Edgar Allan Poe Award.

 Early life

 Sonia Levitin was born on August 18, 1934, in Berlin, Nazi Germany.
 Being of Jewish descent, she managed to escape persecution by traveling with her mother and two sisters to Switzerland.
 Her father, a prominent clothing designer, escaped to New York City and then to Los Angeles where he would raise Sonia and her sisters.
 Levitin would later write several novels about struggling as an immigrant in the United States; these include: The Journey to America and Silver Days, a series about a family of German Jewish refugees who flee the horrors of the Holocaust.

 Always an avid reader, Levitin attended the University of California, Berkeley in 1952 where she would meet her husband, Lloyd Levitin.
 The two married after one year.
 She then completed a degree in education from the University of Pennsylvania.